Creating Chat Bots

 //MCCScript 1.0 marks the beginning of the Script Metadata section, this must always be on the first line or the Chat Bot (Script) will not load and will throw an error.

-//MCCScript Extensions marks the end of the Script Metadata section, this must be defined before a Chat Bot (Script) class.
+//MCCScript Extensions marks the end of the Script Metadata section.
+It must appear before the Chat Bot class.

 Example code: